sbstjn/68Keys.io/content/guide/firmware.md

 ---

 title: TMK Firmware
 description: Compile your custom TMK Firmware to run your 68% Mechanical Keyboard.
-A complete shopping list helps you with ordering all parts, and a detailed guide with photos supports you in building your own mechanical keyboard.
+A complete shopping list helps you with ordering all parts, and a detailed DIY guide with photos supports you in building your own mechanical keyboard.
 image: /images/og/splash.jpg

 back: true